kheperV3/LoveBirds/README.md

-   -If you use the MIC+ sound card install it, otherwise skip this section.
+   ##### If you use the MIC+ sound card install it, otherwise skip this section.
 MIC+ it's a cool sound card has it has all in one 2 speakers, microphone and a button led. https://www.raspiaudio.com/raspiaudio-aiy

         sudo wget -O mic mic.raspiaudio.com